JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
+* Create a Project to fetch stock trading data and analysis - peak data - bottom data
+* Create a website demo for others to create website themselves.
+* Finish the Dictionary Application.
+* Finish the Package Comparation System.
 * Design of Docker
 * Should create a page to list programming language differences to facilite the learning of a new programming language.
 * Apollo Framework -